adamsol/Pyxell/README.md

 -----

 ```
-python test.py -v
+python test.py --verbose --fast
 ```

 Tests are divided into good (supposed to compile and run properly) and bad (should throw compilation errors).

-The script is multi-threaded.
-Total execution time may vary from something like 30 seconds to 5 minutes, depending on the compiler (Clang is faster than GCC), number of available CPU cores, and other factors.

-To speed up testing, you can use `-f` option, which results in putting all tests into one `.cpp` file and running the compilation just once.
-This might not always work, though (GCC 7.2 on Windows produces errors: `too many sections`, `file too big`, while Clang works fine).
+The script is multi-threaded and uses Clang as the default C++ compiler (contrary to standard compilation, where GCC is the default).
+Total execution time should be around 30 seconds.

+If, however, the tests fail with an error like this: `too many sections` / `file too big` (seen with GCC 7.2 on Windows), then you might need to drop the `--fast` option, which will increase the execution time significantly.

 You can pass a path pattern to run only selected tests (e.g. `python test.py arrays`).